-American adults are eating better, making betters use of available nutrition information, consuming fewer calories from saturated fat and eating more fiber, according to a new report from the U.S. Department of Agriculture.
+American adults are eating better, making betters use of available nutrition information, consuming fewer calories from saturated fat and eating more fiber, according to a the U.S. Department of Agriculture.

 The study highlights the robust efforts undertaken since 2009 to improve food choices and quality to ensure that all Americans have access to healthy foods, nutritional information and guidance.

 “The Obama Administration is working hard to empower the American public to make smart choices every day at school, at home and in their communities,” said Agriculture Secretary Tom Vilsack.
 “We have made significant progress, but our work is not done.
 We will continue to invest in critical programs that expand the availability of healthy, safe, affordable food for all Americans.”

 Researchers found that use of nutrition information – including the Nutritional Facts Panel found on most packaged foods – increased in recent years.

 “We are pleased to hear that this study finds improvements in several key areas of the American diet,” said Michael R. Taylor, deputy commissioner for foods and veterinary medicine at the U.S. Food and Drug Administration.
 “FDA will soon propose an updated Nutrition Facts label designed to provide information that will make it even easier for people to make healthy choices.”

 Reduced consumption of food away from home – such as restaurant food and fast food – accounted for 20 percent of the improvements in diet quality.

 Calories consumed through food away from home dropped by 127 calories per day, and the average person ate three fewer meals and 1.5 fewer snacks per month away from home.
 Eating at home more often was also associated with more frequent family meals.